 Yes!
-It can be crazy to hear the first time, but second-hand cloth diapers are totally a thing.
+It can sound crazy the first time you hear it, but second-hand cloth diapers are totally a thing.
 Here’s why you should get excited about that:

 - Save Money.
 If you’re on a budget, used cloth diapers can save you a ton of money.
 Depending on the demand and supply of used diapers in your area, you may be able too get a haul of brand name cloth diapers for less than the cost of a few boxes of disposables.
 And if those diapers are in good condition, don’t forget they can last for many of your own babies still.

 - Save the Earth’s Resources.
-I know not everyone who visits this site is interested in cloth for it’s environmental impact, and that’s totally ok, but it would be silly not to mention the environmental impact of buying used cloth diapers here.
-By using cloth diapers
+I know not everyone who visits this site is interested in cloth for it’s environmental impact, and that’s ok, but it would be silly not to mention the environmental impact of buying used cloth diapers here.

 - Get those Limited Editions.
 This one is more for those cloth diaper enthusiasts who can’t get enough of the cute prints, but it can also be a point of interest for anyone who discovers the ideal diaper for them has been discontinued.
 To explain, used cloth diapers are not only budget and environment saving, but they can be a great way to get your hands on diaper prints and styles that are no longer available in stores or online.